 It’s an excellent option for fussy dogs that don’t enjoy bath time or topical treatments.
 You can do this at home by soaking your pup’s collar in diluted lavender oil.
 Let it dry and place it back on your dog.

 There’s a wide range of prescribed flea products for pets, but how long does it take for fleas to die after treatment?

-Oral pills: Capstar works wonders for flea infestations, and you can give it to your dog once a day if reinfestation occurs.
+Oral pills: Capstar on Amazon works wonders for flea infestations, and you can give it to your dog once a day if reinfestation occurs.
 Plus, it starts working within 30 minutes.

 Flea collars: These last up to eight months, so there’s a minimal hassle, and they take effect within 24 hours.
-Dog owners love the Seresto collars.
+Dog owners love the Seresto collars on Amazon.

 Home Remedies for Fleas on Cats